bgracio/device-farm-examples/README.md

     ![installAPK.gif](./assets/installAPK.gif "Install APK")

-4. Uncoment the desired capabilities for your target platform.
+4. Uncomment the desired capabilities for your target platform.

     For Android:
     ```